mikebharris/BAMS/README.md

 ![Screen shot of BAMS Edit Attendee Screen](screenshots/edit-attendee-screen.png "BAMS Edit Attendee Screen")

 ## Add Attendee Screen
+This is effecitvely the same screen as the Edit Screen, but a new attendee is created with a unique AuthCode.
+See the screenshot below, but otherwise read the Edit Attendee Section for details of how to use it.

+Note: if you do not Save the new attendee any data you've entered will be lost!

 ![Screen shot of BAMS Add Attendee Screen](screenshots/add-attendee-screen.png "BAMS Add Attendee Screen")